The Plain Cafe Craig Road Singapore

-The Plain is a Melbourne-style Cafe located at Craig road and it has been getting good reviews from the Singapore foodies.
+The Plain is a Melbourne-style Cafe located at Craig road and it has been building up a strong following who go there regularly for their poached eggs and coffee.

 It has an all day breakfast menu that serves simple food like toasts ($5), eggs ($5 – $11.5), ciabattas ($8.5) and sandwiches ($9).
 Occasionally, they also have home baked sweets like tarts and mini cakes.